fglmtt/admin/lectures/6-booting-and-system-management-daemons.md

 ---

 Option 1
-1. Reads the the disk-partitioning table
+1. Reads the disk-partitioning table
 2. Identifies the disk partition marked as "active"
 3. Executes the second-stage boot loader